SEI-R-4-26/Installfest_Mac/README.md

 This will ensure postgres remains running on our machines.

-Now create a database with your username:
+Now, create a database with your username:

 ```sh
 createdb `whoami`
 ```

-Confirm that you can enter the postgres shell:
+Confirm that you can enter the postgres shell with the following command:

 ```sh
 psql